 of The River (1950).
 Esmond and Nora played

 husband and wife and loved their time in India

 during the several months it took to short the film.

-Back in London, a newspaper interview revealed that Nora would soon be flying off to Italy to film her scenes in a major Hollywood production, Quo Vadis?, with Robert Taylor, Peter Ustinov and Deborah Kerr.
+Back in London, a newspaper revealed that Nora would soon be flying off to Italy to film scenes in a major Hollywood production, Quo Vadis?, with Robert Taylor, Peter Ustinov and Deborah Kerr.
 (Nora's first line, spoken as a group of Roman soldiers arrive at her villa after a long chariot ride, is the classic: "These gentlemen will wish to wash.").
-Esmond would "probably" be filming The Tales of Hoffman for Powell and Pressburger.
-However, for one reason or another, he did not make it into the cast of the Archers' imaginative realisation of Offenbach's opera.
+Meanwhile, Esmond, would "probably" be filming The Tales of Hoffman for Powell and Pressburger.
+But for one reason or another, he did not make it into the cast of the Archers' imaginative realisation of Offenbach's opera.

 Nor did another plan mentioned in the same newspaper article come to fruition, the publication of a children's book Esmond had written called Down At Unkers.
 In April 1950 he was in correspondence with Max Reinhard (husband of Margaret Leighton) of Reinhardt & Evans publishers, discussing the project; a story about animals which would be accompanied by thirteen illustrations by none other than Esmond's Uncle Chas.
 However, the book never saw the light of day, possibly because the storyline was ultimately felt to be too scary for children.

 But if unrealised projects were a disappointment at this time, Esmond was in demand elsewhere enough not to dwell over them for long.
 He was soon invited to participate in a bold theatrical venture by Laurence Olivier intended as a vehicle for himself and his wife, Vivien Leigh - the pairing of Shakespeare's Antony and Cleopatra and George Bernard Shaw's Caesar and Cleopatra, with the Oliviers playing both title roles on alternate nights.